futurice/windows-app-development-best-practices/README.md

 Additionally, in some cases a forward reference will throw a runtime exception.

 [Source](https://msdn.microsoft.com/en-us/library/dn263118.aspx)

+### Use [x:Bind](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/x-bind-markup-extension) instead of [Binding](https://docs.microsoft.com/en-us/windows/uwp/xaml-platform/binding-markup-extension) when possible
+x:Bind relies on code generation instead of reflection and therefore has some advantages over the Binding-keyword.
+Most notably x:Bind can bind anything that is accessible from its scope (including methods and public fields), is type safe, and has better runtime performance.
+On the other hand, it can not be used everywhere the Binding can, for example in ControlTemplates.

 ## Gotchas
 ### Visual states have to be defined in the root element of a ControlTemplate, DataTemplate, Page, or UserControl